-How do probationary periods of employment affect Unemployment Insurance?
+How do probationary periods affect Unemployment Insurance?

 If I terminate an employee after a 90 day probationary period, do I still have to pay Unemployment Insurance?